ChapelR/howler-for-harlowe/readme.md

 #### Volume Slider Overview

-Under the hood, the volume slider needs to do a lot more: tracking the volume state, reacting to changes to the slider, etc.  It's a little weird to use syntax wise.
-You need to define an element on the page, and then call the `A.c.volume()` function from a script, and pass the target element to the function, probably using an id.
-This sounds confusing, but the examples should help out with that.
+Under the hood, the volume slider needs to do a lot more: tracking the volume state, reacting to changes to the slider, etc.  It's a little weird to use syntax wise because of this.
+You need to define an html element (preferably an empty one) on the page, and then call the `A.c.volume()` function from a script and pass the target element to the function, and it will render the slider (premade in jQuery for your convenience) into the passed element.
+This sounds confusing, but the examples below should help out with that.

 #### Volume Slider Examples